Time Trap (film): Release

 Time Trap premiered at the Seattle International Film Festival on May 19, 2017.
 It was released to video on demand on November 13, 2018.

 Reception

-Based on 13 reviews, the film holds a 62% approval rating on Rotten Tomatoes with an average rating of 6.00/10.
-On Metacritic, the film scored 46 points out of 100 based on 4 critic reviews, which indicates "mixed or average reviews".
 Gary Goldstein of the Los Angeles Times described the film as "a handful of intriguing ideas in search of a more cohesive and dimensional narrative".
 Though labeling it a good film, Roman Morales of Ain't It Cool News wrote that the film's pacing and excessive exposition keep it from being great.
 Danielle White of the Austin Chronicle gave the film one and half stars out of five, commenting, "If anything, there’s wasted potential with the plot and story development.
 And, of course, some logistical points that don’t make sense.
 But it’s also really short.
 Most films that traffic in such heady subjects are, like, three hours long.
 An anxiety-ridden contemplation on history and mortality simply needs more time."